-With unlimited options online, music fans don’t wait for mainstream media to tell them what to do.
-They explore, click, follow links, and can immediately listen to absolutely anything they’ve heard people talk about.
+There won’t be another blockbuster album like “Thriller” by Michael Jackson.
+With unlimited options now, music fans don’t wait for mainstream media to tell them what to like.
+They can immediately listen to anything they want.
 Because of this, tastes are more spread-out than ever.

-Your goal should be to attract and excite the people who have headed to the edges.
+So reach the people who have headed to the edges.
 They’re the ones who are looking for something new, and more likely to rave about it if you impress them.

-Now it’s like the target is huge, and you can aim for the edges, and hit something pretty easily.
-But there’s a catch: someone cut out the middle.
+Now it’s like the target is closer and bigger, but there’s a catch: Someone cut out the middle.